SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_usart_sync_master/readme.md

 ## Purpose/Scope

-- Universal Synchronous Asynchronous Receiver-Transmitter (USART)
+- Universal Synchronous Asynchronous Receiver-Transmitter (USART).
-- This application demonstrates how to configure USART In syncronous mode as a master, it will send and receive data in loopback mode
+- This application demonstrates how to configure USART In Synchronous mode as a master, it will send and receive data from synch slave.

 ## Overview

-- USART is used in communication through wired medium in both Synchronous and Asynchronous fashion.
-It enables the device to communicate using serail protocols
+- USART is used in communication through wired medium in Synchronous fashion.
+It enables the device to communicate using serial protocols.
-- This application is configured with following configs
+- This application is configured with following configs:
   - Tx and Rx enabled
-  - Asynchronous mode
   - 8 Bit data transfer
+  - Synchronous Master
   - Stop bits 1
   - No Parity
   - No Auto Flow control